microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationSynchronizationProfileStatus.md

 ```

 ### -LastSynchronizationDateTime
-Represents the time of the most recent successful synchronization.
+Date and time of the most recent successful synchronization.

 ```yaml
 Type: System.DateTime